 For two years, while completing an Advanced Diploma of Business (Legal Practice) at Swinburne TAFE, I applied to law schools all around Victoria.
 Each semester, I was unsuccessful.

 I vividly remember receiving a call from Victoria University.
 The woman ringing was considering my application and asking for my Year 12 score, which I had intentionally left blank.
 After some hesitation I told her it was 24.5 but reminded her my final average grade for my TAFE course was 90%, and briefly explained to her my family situation.

 I was accepted into law school at Victoria University and graduated from my law degree with honours.
 I went on to complete a Graduate Diploma of Legal Practice and was admitted at the Supreme Court of Victoria - it was one of my proudest moments."

 Vincent has worked with traumatised children placed in residential care through Welfare Personnel Australia and in a private practice specialising in family law, family violence intervention orders and criminal law.
-He became one of Australia's first school lawyers in a pilot project in Hoppers Crossing working on issues ranging from homelessness, MYKI fines, employment law, sexting, family violence and more.
+He became one of Australia's first in Hoppers Crossing working on issues ranging from homelessness, MYKI fines, employment law, sexting, family violence and more.
 He is now a senior lawyer (family law) with WEstjustice community legal centre.